CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    TODO:

-   Check if a ReportsControllerCustom has been developped for your local installation and replace code ['javascript:history.back()'] by [Router::url(null , true)]
+   Check if a ReportsControllerCustom has been developped on your local installation and replace any code ['javascript:history.back()'] by [Router::url(null , true)]

-   ### 3 # UserAnnouncementsController
+   ### 4 # UserAnnouncementsController
    -----------------------------------------------------------

-   The AnnouncementsController of the Customize plugin has been renamed to UserAnnouncementsController to remove all conflicts the AnnouncementsController of the
+   The AnnouncementsController of the Customize plugin has been renamed to UserAnnouncementsController to remove all conflicts with the AnnouncementsController of the
    Administrate plugin.

    TODO: